As some of you may know, every Monday I do a feature on health and fitness called “Countdown to summer”.

 On my health and well-being category, you will find a host of fitness interviews and tips.
 None of my article are targeted at dieting and quick fixes; this is about taking care of yourself and trying to be at the level of health you desire.

 On that note, I want to get into discussing the mindset.
-To me, fitness is in the mind and the thoughts you read to yourself can affect the way you eat and workout.
+To me, fitness is in the mind and the thoughts that you read to yourself can affect the way you eat and workout.

 I grew up when thin was in; my thick thighs and pear shape body was a nightmare!
 No matter how many diets or starvation periods I endured, I could not match the size of my friends – never mind celebrities.
-During and after college, I became very untoned and I started to focus on the health side.
+During and after college, I became very untoned and so I started to focus on the health side.

 I would do what many people do – go from 0 to 100.
-I could never keep up with my goals I set in place so I would only ever be in shape for small amounts of periods.
+I could never keep up with goals that I set in place so I would only ever be in shape for small amounts of periods.
 This led me to believe I was a failure who would never be happy with my body.
 My spinal fusion surgeries also received most of the blame.
-It was easier to say my back was the issue rather than change.
+It was easier to say my back was the issue -rather than change.

 Fast-forward to now and I am a completely different person.
 Everything from the progression, physical changes to inner; being more positive and self-happy.
 This is not a manual on me though.
 You may like my body or you may hate it.
-Really, I only want to demonstrate you can aim to be where you want to be; the mind can alter a lot.
+Really, I only want to demonstrate that you can aim to be where you want to be; the mind can alter a lot.

 This is what you want to do

-Stop telling yourself you can’t eat this or you will have to stop doing that.
+Stop telling yourself that you can’t eat this or you will have to stop doing that.
 Reinforce that this is a decision.
 Yes if you want, you can eat that cheesecake everyday and live on fizzy drinks – you are choosing a better option!

 You are not a failure

 Sometimes you do overindulge – and that’s ok.
-Calling yourself a failure completely cuts any chance of progression and even halts any progression you may have made.
+Calling yourself a failure completely cuts any chance of progression and even halts any progression that you have made.
 If you believe you are failure, how are you going to work up the motivation to believe you will succeed?